After Dr. Beebe's announcement that we won't have in-person classes for the first month of school, many of us are missing Westmont more than usual.

 Make sure to include a large quantity of books you’ve never opened, year-old loose papers, and dying plants in your room design.
 You’ll feel right at home (dorm?)!

 Of course, none of these ideas can match the real things.
-And though Westmont may look a little different next semester, at least we’ll all be in it together.
+And though Westmont may look a little different this semester, we’re all in it together.
 That’s what matters most to the true “Westmont experience.”

 See you soon!